31 May 2024

 Data Federation

-The advantages of data federation are its agility and minimal impact on source systems.
-It is great for organizations needing quick access to data from diverse sources.
+The advantages of data federation are its agility and low impact on system resources of the database owner.
+It is great for organizations needing quick access to data.
 However, compared to data consolidation, the federation may not always offer the same level of data cleanliness and consistency.

-Unlike data propagation, federation allows for less data redundancy and lower storage requirements.
+Unlike data propagation, data federation results in less data redundancy and lower storage requirements.
 The main challenge with data federation is managing the complexity of integrating various data formats and systems.

 How to Choose the Right Data Integration Approach for Your Business